chuangcaleb/wtsa/_poosts/The Greatest Showman Series/Tightrope – Analysis.md

 He took a while before he was comfortable just standing (backtracking?) upright, and then immediately wielded his jumping rope.
 Applause.
 He did a few different jumps, and the audience oohed and ahhed, just like the previous acts.

 But then he tried the triple-under.
-He slips– the other performers rush forward.
+He slips — the other performers rush forward.
 The guy spinning the structure pulled it back.
 He stepped off and gave a humble bow.

 He didn’t fall.
 He almost did.
 He didn’t succeed.
 He almost did.

-The crowd gave a generous clap – and surprisingly – even a standing ovation!
+The crowd gave a generous clap — and surprisingly — even a standing ovation!

 “Huh?”
 I thought.

 “Huh.”

 He dared danger and exceeded his own limits.
 Even though he didn’t pull it off, he went way beyond what was safe and risked his health to give us a good show.
 And for that, we applause.

 Now, the moral of this story is somewhat fishy, but I still think it to be true: **the risk makes the act more stunning.**

-Similarly for Charity: she gave up a life of mediocrity for this life of uncertainty (and spectacle) – she knew what she was signing up for with her husband by her marriage vows.
+Similarly for Charity: she gave up a life of mediocrity for this life of uncertainty (and spectacle) — she knew what she was signing up for with her husband by her marriage vows.
 She was ready to rise to a mansion together, and fall to a mortgaged flat together.
 However big; however small.
 It was WORTH it.

 > Q: Who has risked everything just to be with you?
 To rise and fall with you?